Poland Bars Hungarian Envoy From EU Presidency Opening - UrduPoint

 Polish prosecutors have charged Romanowski with 11 offences including participation in an organised crime group and attempted embezzlement of funds totalling almost 40 million Euros ($41 million) from a fund for crime victims, which he supervised.

-Polish officers arrested Romanowski in July but his detention was later deemed illegal by the courts because he had parliamentary immunity as a member of the Parliamentary Assembly of the Council of Europe (PACE) and he was released.
+Polish officers arrested Romanowski in July but his detention was later deemed illegal by the courts because he had immunity as a member of the Parliamentary Assembly of the Council of Europe (PACE), a rights body, and he was released.

 He disappeared in early December after PACE revoked his immunity and a court ordered his arrest.